aestheticwolf/scratchCardProject-RichardDsouza/README.md

 -Health check endpoint for frontend

-i have also aded postman file export
+I have also aded postman file export

-Documented in `ScratchCardAPI_RichardDsouza.postman_collection.json`
+Documented in `scratchCardAPI.postman_collection.json`